stripe/munkisrv/README.md

 ## License

-This project is developed by Stripe for internal use with the Munki.
+This project is developed by Stripe for internal use with Munki.